Mbialowas10/ISD_FALL_2025_Demonstrations/README.md

 ## Module
 Module 1 - Object Oriented programming and Unit Testing.

+Module 2 - Encapusalation, Abstraction, Inheritence, Polymorphism.

 ## Demonstration
 Unit testing was helpful to ensure my code works as expected.
 Please remember to name Class Definition with Test.

+We will see what I break today...